holdex/developers/docs/CONTRIBUTING.md

 > You can use [Wizard GitHub App][2] and [Wizard Browser Extension][1] to
 > simplify some of the workflows described in these Guidelines.

-These conventions are being restructured into a
+The enforceable conventions live in a [rules system](./rules/README.md): small numbered `DEV-` files that each enforce one checkable behavior.
+This document is the narrative guide over them, threading the rules with the workflow context.
-[rules system](./rules/README.md): small numbered files that each enforce one checkable behavior.
-The Authoring rules (`DEV-0xx`) define how a rule is written; the remaining categories migrate the sections below into rules.
-This document threads them with the workflow narrative.
+When a rule and this guide ever disagree, the rule is the source of truth.

 ## Table of Contents